ec-intl/chartly/docs/source/Plot.rst

 Contour Plot
 ~~~~~~~~~~~~

-Contour plots can be created using the `Contour` class.
+Contour plots can be created using the `contour` keyword.
 The contour plot requires 2D arrays of X, Y and Z data to be passed to the plot.
 The following customization options are available for the contour plot:

 - `color` (str): The color of the contour plot.
 Ensure that the `cmap` is set to None.
 - `levels` (int): The number of contour levels.